Can I claim my Travel & Subsistence (T&S) expenses?

 - are paid to you as an employee from Champion Contract Services Limited

-- relate to mileage, parking, training or the overnight allowance and meet the criteria explained in this expenses policy document
+- relate to mileage and where relevant client billable expenses that meet the criteria set out and explained in this expenses policy document

 An amount equivalent to your income tax rate can be reclaimed on all other expenses incurred wholly, exclusively and necessary in the performance of your employment duties via the self-assessment tax return process at the end of each tax year.